 Determining the Required Network Credit Support Amount

-A network provider must calculate the amount by which the network charges liability of a retailer exceeds the credit allowance of that retailer, to determine the Required Network Credit Support Amount, in accordance with these Credit Support Guidelines and Methodology.
+A network provider must calculate the amount by which the network charges liability of a retailer exceeds the credit allowance of that retailer, to determine the Required Network Credit Support Amount, in accordance with these ‘Credit Support Guidelines and Methodology’.

 A network provider must include in a request to a retailer for credit support a statement setting out the basis upon which the network provider has determined the Required Network Credit Support Amount.